Utsav-Manandhar/fast_api_app/readme.md

 The project is part of an assignment for the Fusemachines AI Fellowship.
 The main goal of the project is to build an app using FastAPI while incorporating the 12-Factor App paradigm and following good development practices.

+On running the project, the user can fill a form for various indicators of breast cancer.
+The project then provides them the percentage chance that they have the cancer.

 The app is merely for demonstration purposes and accuracy of results is not guaranteed.